seanmpuckett/sai/docs/Keywords.md

  (Notice how the limit comprehension itself deals silently with **.next** and **.done**, and automatically gives you just a list with only the **.value** of each iteration.)

-### reap _comprehension_

-	.. [iterable] reap

-Converts an iterator into an array by draining the iterator.
-If the iterator never ends, your system will lock up until you run out of memory.
-(You could use a **limit** comprehension to keep that from happening.)

-	set Odds to process
-	  set local i to 1
-	  while i
-	    yield i
-	    set i + 2

-	debug Odds() reap // locks up
-	debug Odds() limit 10 reap

-	> [ 1, 3, 5, 7, 9, 11, 13, 15, 17, 19 ]

 ### reference _declaration_

 	reference: